Sherynne/personal-information-manager/README.md

 7. Exit

-Enter the number corresponding to the action you want.
+Type the number corresponding to the action you want.

 All data is stored locally in users.json.